bcarpenter7/blog-react-final/Unit_2/project-2/project-2.md

 ## Setting up for deployment

 This time, because you'll be creating a full-stack app with a server, we cannot just deploy to github pages.
 Github pages only hosts _static_ projects (i.e. projects without a server).
 Thus, we have to learn a new way to deploy to something called Fly.io, which _does_ host full-stack apps like the ones you'll be building.
-Additionally, you will have to use a cloud-based version of Mongo, called Atlas.

 **This deployment is more complex than the github pages deployment, so please use the one you did this morning for this project.**